 ODEP's RETAIN program coordinates among individuals and organizations about staying in or returning to work after a work disability.
-In Q1, ODEP worked closely with the RETAIN Technical Assistance) contractor to assist grantees reach underserved communities and opportunity zones.
-Overall, 25% of RETAIN service recipients were a person of color and 14% were Black workers, representing a higher proportion than the average for the RETAIN states.
+In Q2, ODEP worked closely with the RETAIN Technical Assistance contractor to assist grantees in reaching underserved communities and opportunity zones.
+Overall, 23% of RETAIN service recipients were a person of color and 15.2% were Black workers, representing a higher proportion than the average in both categories for the RETAIN states.

-Under the State Exchange on Employment and Disability (SEED) initiative, all of the intermediary partners engaged in Q1, including intermediaries representing the various race, ethnic and gender policymakers, such as the National Caucus of Black Legislators (NCBL), the National Organization of Black Elected Leaders who are Women (NOBEL Women), and the National Caucus of Native American State Legislators (NCNASL).
-Assistant Secretary Williams met with each of these groups, including participating in a policy listening session with the members of NCNASL.
+Under the State Exchange on Employment and Disability (SEED) initiative, all of the intermediary partners continued to engage in discussions related to supporting equity in workforce issues in Q2, including intermediaries representing the various race, ethnic and gender policymakers, such as the National Caucus of Black Legislators (NCBL), the National Organization of Black Elected Leaders who are Women (NOBEL Women), and the National Caucus of Native American State Legislators (NCNASL).
+Assistant Secretary Williams met with each of these groups at least once within the past year and will be invited to upcoming meetings, listening sessions, and conferences.
 As a result of this engagement, the SEED intermediaries have developed or are in the process of developing a series of reports and outreach events outlining state and local government best practices in equity inclusion, as well as policy briefs and outreach materials to their constituencies on ways states and localities can promote the inclusion of people of color and various ethnicities in their disability-focused programs and policy.